filecoin-project/lotus-docs/content/en/lotus/configure/bootstrap/index.md

 Joining the Filecoin network requires knowledge of existing peers in the network.
 On startup Lotus, as well as other implementations, attempt to retrieve peer information from a known set of bootstrap nodes.

-At present, these known bootstrap nodes are [vendored into](https://github.com/filecoin-project/lotus/blob/c46aea6a368bbebf4a22e9924a3ea3393170fe90/build/bootstrap/mainnet.pi) Lotus releases, but the list is also configurable at runtime.
+At present, these known bootstrap nodes are [included in](https://github.com/filecoin-project/lotus/blob/c46aea6a368bbebf4a22e9924a3ea3393170fe90/build/bootstrap/mainnet.pi) Lotus releases, but the list is also configurable at runtime.

 Lotus is currently the only known filecoin implementation offering bootstrap functionality.